 I deliver just over half of the talks I give for free, mostly getting travel expenses and a box of chocolates – for my waistline, I’d rather a book token!
 The other half are split almost equally between corporate level reimbursement, struggling public sector finances, and further education minimal fees.

-For me it is never about the money, and on many topics I will always deliver the same professional content subject to my availability, energy and travel expenses.
-But like anyone I need to keep a roof over my head and balance the free with the fairly remunerated in order that those who can afford to pay help underwrite and maintain my freedom to provide more economical or expenses-only options for those without the same resources.
+For me, it is never about the money, and on many topics, I will always deliver the same professional content subject to my availability, energy and travel expenses.
+Like anyone, though, I need to keep a roof over my head and balance the free with the fairly remunerated in order that those who can afford to pay help to underwrite and maintain my freedom to provide more economical or expenses-only options for those without the same resources.

 Please contact me if you are interested in offering me a speaking engagement or training opportunity and we can discuss all the options.

 “Katy Jon Went, as if Katy needs any introduction, shy retiring [not!], is a regular speaker discussing mental health and is fantastically honest and when I see her name popping up on my switchboard I always punch the air for joy because you know she’s going to say something outrageous, although there’s no delay or filter on the microphones today!” – Nick Conrad, BBC Radio Norfolk

 “an exceptionally engaging and fascinating speaker.
 I could have sat and listened to you all evening well done more!” – Marcus Dickey Horley, Curator of Access at a leading London Art Gallery